Textualize/textual/docs/widgets/tabs.md

     )
 ```

-When the user switches to a tab by clicking or pressing keys, then Tabs will send a [Tabs.TabActivated][textual.widgets.Tabs.TabActivated] messages which contains the `tab` that was activated.
+When the user switches to a tab by clicking or pressing keys, then `Tabs` will send a [Tabs.TabActivated][textual.widgets.Tabs.TabActivated] message which contains the `tab` that was activated.
-You can use `event.tab.id` attribute to respond the the tab that was activated.
+You can then use `event.tab.id` attribute to perform any related actions.

+## Clearing tabs

+Clear tabs by calling the [clear][textual.widgets.Tabs.clear] method.
+Clearing the tabs will send a [Tabs.TabActivated][textual.widgets.Tabs.TabActivated] message with the `tab` attribute set to `None`.

+## Adding tabs

+Tabs may be added dynamically with the [add_tab][textual.widgets.Tabs.add_tab] method, which accepts strings, [Text][rich.text.Text], or [Tab][textual.widgets.Tab] objects.

 ## Example